 This is not in the least helped by the teachers, as this is a popular position for the Professor

 .
 Often they have left an university or a private research institution, possibly through the roof.

 open/close all folders

-This is more or less a part of Spider Man's origin.
+- This is more or less a part of Spider-Man's origin.
 He attended a seminar on radioactive energy.
 The machines used produced a beam of radiowaves between two generators.
-The generators were not seperated from the public, nor were they sealed off to avoid a random spider falling into the beam and biting a certain Peter Parker.
+The generators were not separated from the public, nor were they sealed off to avoid a random spider falling into the beam and biting a certain Peter Parker.
 In later retellings, an explosion occured.

 Scientist: I've got a bone to pick with you!
-Your experiment blew up in my face!
+Your formula blew up in my face!

 Moore: Err...well maybe you didn't follow the instructions correctly!

 Scientist: And maybe you are an incompetent idiot!